JackLamb99/historical-figures/README.md

 Expectation:

 * The game page will be displayed
-* The full details of a random figure will display on the top card
+* The full details of a random figure will be displayed on the top card
-* The name of another random figure and "is..." will display on the bottom card
+* The name of another random figure and "is..." will be displayed on the bottom card
 * The timer will start counting down from 10 seconds

 Result: